Berlin Pride: Events

 CSD Berlin comprises several events, taking place within the framework of the month-long Pride Festival, usually starting at the end of May.
 Pride Week is the final week of the festival, ending with the CSD Parade.
 The CSD Gala has been taking place since 2011, and is organised in co-operation with the Friedrichstadt Show Palace.

 In the same month both Kreuzberg Pride and Gay Night at the Zoo are held.
 More gay festivals in Berlin include Easter Berlin.

 Organization

 All CSD events are organised by the Berliner CSD e.V.
 (Berlin LGBT Pride Association).
 The organization was formed at the end of 1999.
 The association was meant to relieve the three previous coordinators: the "Sonntags-Club", "LSVD" and "Mann-o-Meter", who had been organizing the "CSD Berlin" from 1994 to 1999.

 Each year, the theme, motto and political demands of the CSD Parade are determined in so-called Pride Forums.
 These are open meetings that can be attended by anyone.

+In June 2010, American philosopher and theorist Judith Butler refused CSD Berlin's Civil Courage Award (Zivilcouragepreis) at the award ceremony, arguing that the parade had become too commercial, and was ignoring the problems of racism and double discrimination facing homosexual or transsexual migrants.
+According to Butler, even the organizers themselves promote racism.
+The general manager of the CSD committee, Robert Kastl, countered Butler's allegations and pointed out that the organizers already awarded a counselling center for lesbians dealing with double discrimination in 2006.
+Regarding the allegations of commercialism Kastl explained further that the CSD organizers do not require small groups to pay a participation fee which starts at 50 € and goes up to 1500 €.
+He also distanced himself from all forms of racism and Islamophobia.